Introduction: Why CSS Organization Matters

 If you've worked on a web development project that grew beyond a few pages, you've likely experienced the pain of managing CSS.
 Classes overlap, styles conflict, and making changes becomes increasingly risky.
 For teams at Valorem Reply working on enterprise client projects, we've seen how unstructured CSS can quickly become a maintenance nightmare that slows development and introduces bugs.

-This guide will walk you through everything you need to know about the BEM methodology, complete with practical BEM examples and implementation strategies.
+Our guide will walk you through everything you need to know about the BEM methodology, complete with practical BEM examples and implementation strategies.
 Whether you're a beginner looking to improve your CSS organization or a team leader considering BEM for your next project, you'll find actionable insights to improve your front-end development workflow.

 What is BEM Methodology?

 BEM stands for Block, Element, Modifier.
-It's a component-based approach to web development that helps create reusable code and solve the problem of naming classes in CSS.
+BEM is a component-based approach to web development that helps create reusable code and solve the problem of naming classes in CSS.
 The methodology was originally developed by Yandex, one of Russia's largest tech companies, to help their teams work with consistent code across multiple projects.

 The Three Core Components of BEM